-Nathen Seattle, WA You are what you make of yourself.
+Nathen, Seattle, WA.
+Collected from The Race Card Project, On Location: Seattle Community Colleges You are what you make of yourself.
 There will always be those that will tear you down, call you names seek to defame you, they are not important.
-What is important is what you choose to do with your lot in life; wether you should falter and accept their terms of bondage [...]
+What is important is what you choose to do with your lot in […]

-Anna Catlin Baker Seattle, WA I was adopted when I was 1 year(s) old from Southeastern China by a single Caucasian woman.
+Anna Catlin Baker, Seattle, WA.
+Collected from The Race Card Project, On Location: Seattle Community Colleges I was adopted when I was 1 year(s) old from Southeastern China by a single Caucasian woman.
 I found out later in life that my birthparents are actually Vietnamese.
 I was raised “white”, American, but I look Asian.
-When I go out I feel that people expect certain things of [...]
+When […]

 Solveig Whittle Woodinville, WA In 1992 I moved to Seattle and began working at a new job.
 The first week I saw in the company email roster that someone else had the same last name as I did.
 I dialed his extension and introduced myself as a new employee.
 My last name is not common […]